noahb264/705.651-LLM-FP/README.md

 pip install -r ./requirements.txt
 ```

-# Running
+## Running

 ```
 python evaluation.py --level 1 --mover random
 ```

-# Demo
+## Demo

-In the demo folder, run Demo.ipynb for demo.
+Run Demo.ipynb in the demo folder.

-You can update the following variable to pick the system prompt and user prompt:
+You can create more system prompt and user prompt, by updating the following variable:

 `prompt = ['demo_system_1.txt', 'demo_user_1.txt']`

-## TODO
+### TODO

 - Review the potential bug in action: jump to the right
 - Adjust the system and user prompts for better collaboration